Recent Discoveries...

 Trainspotting Danny Boyle Great acting from Ewan (all his other movies SUCK) in this completely fantastic, disturbing movie.
 Music is used very well in this film.

-The 400 Blows Truffaut Truffaut's best film.another unsentimental portrait of a 12-yr old boy dealing with a society that doesn't care about him.
+The 400 Blows Truffaut Truffaut's best film.
+Another unsentimental portrait of a 12-yr old boy dealing with a society that doesn't care about him.

 Waking Life richard linklater Unique animation that melts into different styles.
 A young man wanders around and meets people who give him their various opinions on philosophy and life.
 A lot of people hate this movie because it's pretentious, but I think it has a lot to say.